J8Soham/J8Soham/README.md

 - 🌱 I’m currently learning to build web apps, and applications.
 - 👯 I’m looking to build more projects with people.
 (Send me a mail!)
 - ❤️ Subsribe to My Youtube channel.
-- 🎉 Fun fact: I love to listen to music ([Khantrast]), compete in modelUN, ICDC, hackathons, and codejams.

 ★ Core belief: Desire a need or want that pushes people to grow and wants others to do the same is what changes the world. ★